What is Black Body Radiation?

 All objects are continually absorbing and emitting infrared radiation.
 Black bodies are perfect absorbers and emitters of radiation.

 A black body is a theoretical or model body which absorbs all radiation falling on it, reflecting or transmitting no energy at any wavelength.
-It is a hypothetical object which is a "perfect" absorber and a "perfect" emitter of radiation over all wavelengths.
+It is a hypothetical object with a "perfect" absorber and a "perfect" radiation emitter over all wavelengths.

-There are no known objects that are perfect at absorbing or emitting all radiation of every possible frequency that may be directed at it.
-Some objects do, however, come close to this and these are referred to as black bodies.
+No known objects are perfect at absorbing or emitting all radiation of every possible frequency that may be directed at it.
+However, some objects come close to this and are referred to as black bodies.

 The characteristics of blackbody radiation can be described in terms of several laws: